m7a/bo-lz4-ada/READMEx.md

 input can produce a larger output and given that the library is intended to achieve decent performance, setting up a minimal example is already nontrivial.

-The following code `unlz4ada_singleframe.adb` demonstrates a fully-working LZ4 decompression using the library.
-It is limited to decoding just a single LZ4 frame (which may well suffice for many applications).
-If you'd rather prefer a variant that decodes consecutive frames, have a look at the example `unlz4ada.adb` in directory `tool_unlz4ada`.
+The following code `unlz4ada_simple.adb` demonstrates a fully-working LZ4 decompression using the library.
+Like the reference implementation, it decompresses any number of concatenated frames.
+It has a larger memory footprint than the more complex implementation provided in directory `tool_unlz4ada`.

 ~~~{.ada}
 with Ada.Text_IO;